Search This Blog

 It was really wild and weird, I always had hyperfixations but they were always short and I would often change and go back to some, like a circle.
 I'd be into something and have it consume my whole life for a month or so and go to something else the month after and have it consume me again etc...
 And there was always a reason.

-For Sam it was different, I didn't know why, I didn't understand why and most importantly that burning passion I felt for him never vanished.
+For Sam it was different, I didn't know why, I didn't understand why back then and surprisingly that burning passion I felt for him never vanished.
 To this day I still love him like the first days I was reading and discovering him even if I know everything already.

 1) Sam is a villain